pollination/pollination-docs/model-editor/commands.md

 <summary>Options</summary>

+#### Align Distance

+The maximum distance between a room vertex and the line/polyline at which point the vertex will be aligned to the line.

 #### Snap Vertices

-A boolean to snap the room vertices to the alignment line vertices after aligning the vertex to the closest point on the alignment line.
+Select to snap the room vertices to the line/polyline vertices after the initial alignment operation is complete.

-#### Align Distance

-The maximum distance in the document units between the room vertex and the alignment line in which the room should be aligned to the line.

 </details>

 Align the selected rooms' vertices to the selected lines/polylines if the room vertices lie within the specified `Alignment Distance`.
-Using the `Snap Vertices` option will perform an additional operation that tries to snap the vertices to line/polyline vertices after running the alignment.
+Using the `Snap Vertices` option will perform an additional operation that snaps the vertices to line/polyline vertices after the initial alignment operation is complete.

 {% embed url="https://discourse.pollination.cloud/uploads/default/original/2X/8/8e6e3a3b509e68779943c53f7c161534f3b87806.png" %}

-This command is primarily useful for fixing the misalignments between rooms, which are common in the raw export of Revit rooms.
+This command is primarily used for fixing misalignments between rooms, which are common in raw exports from Revit.
 It is also useful for adjusting the exterior boundary around entire stories, enabling you to align rooms to the inside or outside wall finish instead of using the wall centerline as is typical when exporting Revit rooms.
 See the Create Boundary command for more information.

 {% embed url="https://drive.google.com/open?id=1JxeHaCoO7B52SQADS9FlJoE-4fQ7i9uJ&usp=drive_fs" %}